The French opening in China highlights the division of Europe with the United States - ExBulletin

 Biden and Xi have not spoken since meeting in Bali, Indonesia on the sidelines of the G20 summit in November, but Biden said he would speak to Xi following China’s spy balloon ride through the United States in February.

-Asked about the phone call between Biden and Macron, National Security Council spokesman John Kirby on Wednesday declined to provide further details, but said the president was grateful Macron called him ahead of his trip. in Beijing.
+Asked about the phone call between Biden and Macron, National Security Council spokesman John Kirby on Wednesday declined to provide further details, but said the president was “grateful” Macron called him before. his trip to Beijing.

 Europe, however, is less concerned than the United States about China’s supply of arms to Russia, mainly because China already sells oil, gas and other goods to Russia that help the Putin’s regime to stay afloat, Matthijs explained.